 Stand-alone UBC courses for AIC CPD credit

 Courses in the Appraisal Institute of Canada's Distance Education Program can be taken as stand-alone courses for CPD purposes.
 Each course counts for 12 credit hours.
 For CPD purposes, students are required to successfully complete all of the assignment questions and project sections contained in any course, but they are NOT required to write the final examination (successful completion means a minimum 60% average grade, based on the overall grade weighting regularly applied in the course).
 Since there is no examination requirement students do not receive University credit for their course.
 In addition, students are not subject to admission requirements including the UBC Admission Fee and the high school transcript submission requirement.
 The tuition for UBC courses taken for CPD purposes is the same as that for the regular offering of that course.
+Students must request access to a BUSI course for CPD only purposes at the time of course registration.
 Please see the tuition and additional Fees section for details.

 Students completing BUSI courses for CPD credit can upload these credits to AIC automatically from their Program Plan page.
 Students completing CPD courses can choose at the time of registration to have the course credits uploaded to AIC automatically.
 Students may also wish to keep a printed record of successful course completion for up to five years, in the event of a CPD audit by the AIC.
 Your Course History web page can provide proof of successful course completion, as Grade Letters and Certificates of Completion can be downloaded from that page.
 In addition, a printout of your Course History web page may also meet the proof of completion requirement.